sysstat/sysstat/FAQ.md

 in my binary daily data files?

-A: sadc's option -S followed by a keyword (DISK, SNMP...)  can already be used to specify which optional activities are to be collected.
+A: sadc's option -S followed by one or more keywords (DISK, SNMP...) can already be used to specify which optional activities are to be collected.
 Without this option, sadc collects a default set of activities (CPU activity, memory activity, network activity, etc.)
 Yet it is actually possible to specify explicitly which activities should be collected by sadc!
 You have to use sadc's option -S followed by the report name corresponding to the activity you want